 He cites the huge number of volunteers who worked on his race, and all the idealistic believers who submitted resumes after he won office.

 With a clean slate like that, there is always the possibility he could become the first Jewish president.
 “I’ve never thought about it and I don’t think so,” he says, smiling.
 “That dovetails with the personal life and family life.
 There are time constraints; people change.
 At some point I may want to go back to the private sector.”

 That said, he wants to give the people around him the same opportunity to rise in politics that he has had.
 “I really, really try to get young people involved,” he stresses, pointing to his own political innocence when Cunningham found him.
 “It’s meaningful work to do.
 You never know where it will go.”

-About 35 minutes into the interview, an aide appeared waving a fluorescent Post-It note, which he handed to the mayor to read.
+About 35 minutes into the interview, an aide appears waving a fluorescent Post-It note, which he hands to the mayor to read.
 “Are we going?”
-Fulop asked.
-It was clear that our time had come to an end.
+Fulop asks.
+It's clear that our time has come to an end.

 Steve Fulop has myriad issues to tackle in Jersey City, some very grave.
 Last September, three hardboiled youths from his city, ages 13 and 14, were arrested after they took the train to Hoboken and allegedly killed a homeless man simply for sport.
 Even 18 hours a day may not be enough time to get to everything, particularly if he wants to leave room for House of Cards, pop songs, and long walks on the waterfront.
 But perhaps there’s a Stevie Wonder who can set a new standard for us to follow.
 Only time will tell.—JCM